Batganga/LNATS/Whitepaper_v0.1.md

 Libra News And Talks Whitepaper V0.1

 The following document is a paper describing the process implementation of building and developing a new online news service, social network and research community, driven around the infomation of The Libra Blockchain, Central Bank Digital Currencies and Stable Crypto Tokens.

+ Contents

+1. Introduction.
+2. Proposal.
+3. Libra News and Talks.
+4. Operational planning.
+5. Financial statements.
+6. Legal requirements.
+7. Conclusion.
+8. References.